How much should I spend on marketing my small business

 Now that you’ve created a marketing budget commit to it.
 Many new business owners get nervous and pull back on marketing when sales decline.
 Marketing is absolutely essential and is what will help grow your sales.
 Without marketing, it will be hard to scale your business.
 A budget will help you to spend wisely as you build up your business.
 Also, remember by creating a realistic budget, you can work toward your specific business goals.

-There are some fantastic free templates you can use as a guide.
+There are many free marketing budget templates you can use as a guide.
 Blog spot provides a vast array of templates from a master budget to content and event budgets.

 And remember, for your budget to be truly effective, it needs to work alongside your marketing plan.
-For tips on how to develop your marketing plan.
+Read more on how to develop your marketing plan.

-Still need some further help with your marketing?
+Do you still need some further help with your marketing and not sure how to take your marketing to the next level?
 Then please feel free to drop me a line and we can set up a 30-minute free consultation.